CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ---
 layout: default
 title: OCRef - Orthic Consolidated Reference
-rev: 2025-07-11 152
+rev: 2025-07-11 153
 ---
 # Orthic Consolidated – Reference DRAFT

-Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment
+Being an Improved and Expanded Consolidation of Various Books with Clarifications, Additions, Warnings and Opinions of the Author and Others who Might Comment<br/>
+For those who have already read the Manual or Revised, not including Reporting.
 {: .subtitle}

 Still very fluid.